nextstrain/nextclade/docs/user/nextclade-web.md

 Congratulations, You have learned how to use Nextclade Web!

 Going further, you might want to learn about the science behind the Nextclade internals in the [Algorithm](algorithm) section.

 For more advanced use-cases, check out [Nextclade CLI](nextclade-cli.md).

 Nextclade is an open-source project.
 We welcome ideas and contributions.
-Head to our [GitHub repository](https://github.com/nextstrain/nextclade) if you want to obtain source code and contribute to the project.
+Head to our [GitHub repository](https://github.com/nextstrain/nextclade) if you want to obtain the source code, open bug reports or suggest features.